Major and Minor

 Although there is no foreign language requirement for the minor, knowledge of Latin or a modern European language is recommended.

-The minor must be designed in consultation with the Undergraduate Adviser.
+The minor must be designed in consultation with the Undergraduate Advisor.

 Medieval and Early Modern Studies Courses: